All Episodes

 Don't you give money?

-And I always wonder what are they doing.
+And I always wonder, what are they doing?

 And many of them donate, don't say anything about it.

-Others say, well, I'm I'm donating my time.
+Others say, well, I'm donating my time.

-Uh, and I'm going to do so this year.
+Every year, I get the ball rolling, and I'm going to do so this year.

-And the uh so I I've decided that I'm going to get things started here with 300,000 uh from me, uh, and that will get the ball rolling, and we'll be at this uh mixing it with the uh uh regular program content for open line Friday uh up until the program ends today.
+And we'll be at this mixing it with the regular program content for Open Line Friday up until the program ends today.

-While you're there, you can continue to vote on which host at uh MSNBC should resign to make way for a minority host.
+While you're there, you can continue to vote on which host at MSNBC should resign to make way for a minority host.

 We're up to 150,000 votes on this.